 Suggestions for adaptations/modifications for literacy

 - Chant rhymes and sing songs often.
 Children learn language by engaging with it.
 Reading is no different.
 In hearing the rhythm of songs and rhymes, children absorb them and begin to make connections with words and sounds and images.
-Since rhymes are short and songs are fun, it’s probably the easiest thing you can do to expose your child to literacy.
+Since rhymes are short and songs are fun, it’s the easiest thing you can do to expose a child to literacy.

 - Allow the child to select the rhyme or song.
 I like to print a few of our favorite rhymes for that month onto cards and laminate them.
 I add hook and loop dots to the back and ask my son to select from two choices.
 I’ll say, “Which song do you want?
 Insy Winsy Spider, or 5 Little Leaves?”
 And, my little guy pulls the card representing the song he wants.
 Think about the communication system the child uses.
 Do they sign?
 Then, sign SPIDER while holding up a spider image and LEAVES while holding up a leaf image.
 Do they use AAC?
 Think about how you can incorporate a choice of songs and rhymes with whatever method the child communicates best.